Multiple Testing under High-dimensional Dynamic Factor Model: Conclusions

 \section{Conclusions}

-We conclude this manuscript by identifying two future research revenues.
+We conclude this manuscript by identifying two directions for future research.

-Firstly, we have incorporated the estimate of the long-run variances in Section~\ref{Sec_4.2} and numerically demonstrated that such a refined method can substantially improve the power while maintaining the FDR.
-It would be important to provide some theoretical guarantees on such long-run variance estimates so that the FDR can be controlled under heteroskedasticity.
+First, we incorporate long-run variance estimates in Section~\ref{Sec_4.2} and numerically demonstrate that such a refined method can substantially improve power while maintaining the FDR.
+It would be interesting to provide some theoretical guarantees on such long-run variance estimates so that the FDR can be controlled under heteroskedasticity.

-Secondly, it would be practically useful to adapt our method in the streaming process, where the data are updated sequentially and decisions must be made once new data arrive.
-A new sample-splitting scheme is required because the signals of the sequential observations are dynamically changed over time.
+Second, it would be practically useful to adapt our method to the streaming process, where data are updated sequentially and decisions need to be made once new data arrive.
+A new sample-splitting scheme is required because signals from sequential observations change dynamically over time.

 \begin{spacing}{1} \end{spacing}